logical-intelligence/noa-docs/README.md

 # Using Noa from a Devin session using Devin's GitHub token
 - Start a new Devin session
-- Adjust the repo and branch, and try the prompt `Use noa-mcp MCP server, invoke tool "start_repo_audit" using the Devin's GitHub token for repo "noa" and branch "main".
-Do not analyze the repo contents for invoking the prompt.`
+- Adjust the repo and branch, and try the prompt:

+  `Use noa-mcp MCP server, invoke tool "start_repo_audit" using the Devin's GitHub token for repo "noa-docs" and branch "main".`
-- Re-run `get_repo_audit` with the returned `auditJobId` to track progress or collect the final summary.
+- If Devin times-out until the audit is completed, you can manually run the tool `get_repo_audit` with the returned `auditJobId` to track progress or collect the final summary.

 # Using Noa via HTTP